-Chapter 10 of the Danish Securities Trading Act intended to prevent market abuse will apply to us and dealings concerning our ordinary shares.
-Pursuant to said Chapter 10, prior to our application for our ordinary shares to list on the NASDAQ Global Market we intend to adopt an internal code on inside information in respect of the holding of and carrying out of transactions by our board of directors and executive officer and employees in our shares or in financial instruments the value of which is determined by the value of our ordinary shares.
-Furthermore, prior to our application for our ordinary shares to list on the NASDAQ Global Market we intend to draw up a list of those persons working for us who could have access to inside information on a regular or incidental basis and have informed such persons of the rules on insider trading and market manipulation, including the sanctions which can be imposed in the event of a violation of those rules.
+Chapter 10 of the Danish Securities Trading Act, which is intended to prevent market abuse, will apply to us and dealings concerning our ordinary shares and ADSs.
+Pursuant to said Chapter 10, prior to our application for the ADSs to list on The NASDAQ Global Market we intend to adopt an internal code on inside information in respect of the holding of and carrying out of transactions by our board of directors and executive officer and employees in our shares or in financial instruments the value of which is determined by the value of our ordinary shares or ADSs.
+Furthermore, prior to our application for the ADSs to list on the NASDAQ Global Market we intend to draw up a list of those persons working for us who could have access to inside information on a regular or incidental basis and have informed such persons of the rules on insider trading and market manipulation, including the sanctions which can be imposed in the event of a violation of those rules.